 Let’s discuss each of these in turn to help you defeat Android popups.

 Stop Popups in Your Browser

-If the sites you visit serve you popup ads regularly, you can turn them off or disable them with a few methods.
+If the sites you visit serve you popup ads regularly, or worse yet their ads use dark patterns to trick you into clicking on them, you can turn them off or disable them with a few methods.

 Chrome’s Built-In Options

 Since Chrome is the default Android browser and you probably use it often, it makes sense to disable popups there first.
 Tweaking a quick setting will completely disable popups.
 To change it, open Chrome and touch the three-dot Menu button.
 Select Settings.
 Then, navigate to Site settings.

 In this menu, you’ll see a list of properties that affect how websites interact with your device.
 Tap the Popups entry and make sure the slider is set to Block sites from showing popups.
 That’s all there is to it.

 Another step you can take to stop popups in Chrome is enabling Chrome’s data saver mode.
 While its primary intention is reducing the amount of mobile data you use to view websites, turning this on also strips some unnecessary elements from web sites.
 To enable it, visit Menu > Settings > Data Saver and flip the slider On.